nikossyr/PrivateSchoolStaticFrontEnd/README.md

 # Private School - Static Front End

+The live-preview of the website can be found [here](https://nikossyr.github.io/PrivateSchoolStaticFrontEnd/).

 This project provides a static front end implementation of the previously developped [Private School Java](https://github.com/nikossyr/PrivateSchoolStructureDBConnection) project.

 There is no actual functionality as database and server connection but it is navigationally adequate and provide add, edit, delete actions only for the current page lifecycle in browser.